isc-projects/stork/doc/usage.rst

 client if the client's DHCP message is associated with the host reservation by one of the identifiers.
-Stork can detect existing host reservations specified both in the configuration files of the monitored Kea servers and in the host database backends accessed via the Kea Host Commands premium hooks library.
+Stork can detect existing host reservations specified both in the configuration files of the monitored Kea servers and in the host database backends accessed via the Kea Host Commands premium hook library.
 At present, Stork provides no means to update or delete host reservations.

 All reservations detected by Stork can be listed by selecting the ``DHCP``